(Updates prices, details throughout)

 U.S. Treasuries were sold off as investors scaled back their pre-Fed expectations for at least 100 basis points of cuts in the near term.
 Yields on 10-year notes climbed as high as 2.058% in Europe from a U.S. close of 2.007%.

 Core euro zone bond yields were rising, too, although -0.428% German Bund levels were still extraordinary.
 "I didn’t say it’s just one rate cut," Powell had been careful to emphasise after Wednesday's 25-basis-point move.

 Instead, he characterised it as "a mid-cycle adjustment to policy", citing signs of a global slowdown, U.S. trade tensions and a desire to boost inflation.

-Wall Street fell afterwards but E-minis futures for the S&P 500 were pointing to a 0.15% higher restart later.
+Wall Street fell afterwards and E-minis futures for the S&P 500 were pointing 0.15% lower.

 MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.8%, extending losses for a fifth day to the lowest since mid-June and posting its biggest one-day percentage drop in a month.